srvk/how2-dataset/reproduce/300h/README.md

   `reproduce/300h` folder:

 ```
-$ scripts/install.sh <# of parallel jobs for subtitle fetching>
+$ scripts/install.sh -j 16     (16 downloader processes)
+$ scripts/install.sh -j 16 -v  (will also download the raw videos)
 ```

 If you encounter any errors regarding the download of the subtitle files, please try to upgrade `youtube-dl` to an even more recent version before reporting the issue.

-**NOTE:** You still need to pass through the `Option 1` in order to download pre-extracted feature files.

-## Fetching videos

-If you also want to download the video files, modify `scripts/install.sh` and remove the `--skip-download` argument given to `youtube-dl`.

 ## Issues as of October 2019

 Unfortunately, some of the video files are removed from Youtube, which avoids downloading their subtitle files.
+We are working on a solution for this issue.
+For the training videos, you can simply omit them manually by filtering out the segment IDs starting with these videos.

-This is the current list that you should be seeing once you launch the script:
+This is the current missing video list:
 ```
 Missing 20 subtitles/videos for train:
   1l6MC-9BQa0